Discordi0/Practice/HBT/Machines/Lame.md

 ![](../../Img/Pasted%20image%2020250508225010.png)

-Seems to kinda work?, i would say if no shell then no worki.
+Seems to kinda work?, i would say if no shell, then no worki.

 ![](../../Img/Pasted%20image%2020250508225042.png)